sandersoncorrea/LinkApiTest/README.md

 ## Routes (running on localhost:3333)
 * GET /import - Exports the orders saved on database
-* POST /import - Import deals from Pipedrive and save to Bling as order
+* POST /import - Import deals from Pipedrive (status = won) and save to Bling as order
 * GET /reports - Exports the order report grouped by date
 * DELETE /reports - Clean reports database

-## License
-MIT